To capture the bounciest balls around

 Don’t miss out by taking shots in single-frame mode.
-Change to continuous high burst mode and prefocus on your scene (engage autofocus, move the AF point to the centre of the scene, and focus, then turn off the autofocus to maintain the same focus throughout).
+Change to continuous high-speed burst mode and prefocus on your scene.
+To do this, engage autofocus before moving the AF point to the centre of the scene and focusing, then turn off the autofocus to maintain the same focus throughout.

-Put your camera in manual mode, set ISO640 and a shutter speed of 1/125 sec.
-Use an aperture of around f/9 for a decent depth of field.
+Put your camera in manual mode, set ISO 640 and a shutter speed of 1/125sec.
+Use an aperture of around f/9 as this will give you enough depth of field.
 Drop a few balls and take some shots.
 If the balls are too crisp or blurry, then lower or raise the shutter speed respectively.

-Drop the balls in waves to ensure a range of speeds and get some sharp and some blurry
+Drop the balls in waves.
+This way you'll get a range of speeds, with some balls sharp and some blurry